Country Music Hall of Famers in bold

 Benny Hill found dead in his London flat (coronary thrombosis), 1992 (was 68).
 The British comedian's Benny Hill Show featured Boots Randolph's "Yakety Sax" as its theme song.

 Wade Mainer born in Buncombe, North Carolina, 1907 (now 104!)

 Paul Davis born in Meridian, Mississippi, 1948 (died 2008)

 Ira Louvin born in Section, Alabama, 1924 (died 1965)

 Carl Belew born in Salina, Oklahoma, 1931 (died 1990)

-Richard Nixon died (stroke), 1994 (was 81).
+Richard Nixon died in New York, New York (stroke), 1994 (was 81).
 The former president's political troubles were chronicled in Tom T. Hall's song "Watergate Blues."
 Nixon also appeared on the Grand Ole Opry during its first night at the Opry House in 1974.

 Roy Orbison born in Vernon, Texas, 1936 (died 1988)

-Harry McClintock died (unknown cause), 1957 (was 74).
-His greatest success would come years after his death when his recording of "Big Rock Candy Mountain" began the film O Brother, Where Art Thou.
+Harry McClintock died in San Francisco, California (unknown cause), 1957 (was 74).
+His greatest success would come decades after his death when his recording of "Big Rock Candy Mountain" began the film O Brother, Where Art Thou.